wattsworth/joule/docs/api_reference.rst

 Annotation Actions
 ''''''''''''''''''

-.. function:: Node.annotation_create(annotation: Annotation,  stream: Union[int, str, DataStream]) -> Annotation
+.. function:: Node.annotation_create(annotation: Annotation,  stream: int | str| DataStream) -> Annotation

     Add an annotation.
 Create a new :class:`joule.api.Annotation` object locally and associate it with a data stream.
     The stream may be specified by path, ID, or a :class:`joule.api.DataStream` object